UFL-Autonomy-Park/apark_wiki/docs/parrot/ros2-bebop.md

 !!! note
 	If the GitHub repos or Bebop firmware files are no longer available, they are backed up on our NAS.
 Reach out to the admin for more information.

-If not already installed, instal the Android Deub Bridge tools by running
+If not already installed, instal the Android Debug Bridge tools by running

 ```
 sudo apt-get install android-tools-adb
 ```

 Connnect the Bebop to the computer using micro USB.
 Press the power button on the back of the Bebop once anf wait for the light to become solid.
-Then click the power button 4 t imes in rapid succession.
+Then click the power button 4 times in rapid succession.
 You should hear a beep.
 Then, run the following in the terminal to establish connection:

 ```
 adb connect 192.168.43.1:9050